PabloMallaroni/Ayahuasca_Fingerprints/README.md

 **Requirements**:
-Your starting functional connectomes should be a region x time x subjects structure x conditions/sessions.
+Your starting functional connectomes should be time(TRs) x regions x subjects structure (across conditions).
 From this we will derive test-retest splits.
 Of course if you have multiple aquisitions in each session instead don't let that stop you!
 You can just restructure according to restructure_mats.mat.

 PLEASE NOTE: Unfortunately due to IRB constraints, we were not able to make subject-level data available without a prior data sharing agreement.
 Please contact p.mallaroni@maastrichtuniversity.nl for a (vetted) exchange of all identifying data.